 1979: Brighton becomes the first major resort in Britain to agree to set aside part of its seafront to nudists.

-1980: Ten original Gerald Scarfe drawings for Pink Floyd’s album The Wall were stolen from the foyer of Earls Court where they were being exhibited.
+1980: Ten original Gerald Scarfe drawings for Pink Floyd’s album The Wall are stolen from the foyer of Earls Court where they were being exhibited.

 1984: Daley Thompson of Great Britain scores 8,797 points to win the Olympic decathlon in Los Angeles.

-1990: Former Manchester City manager Joe Mercer dies from Alzheimer’s disease at 76.
+1990: Former Manchester City manager Joe Mercer dies from Alzheimer’s disease aged 76.

 1992: The last day of test cricket for David Gower.
 On the same day, Oscar De La Hoya of the US beats German Marco Rudolph on points to win the lightweight gold medal at the Barcelona Olympics.